jlevy/og-equity-compensation/README.md

   stock**. *Restricted* here refers to the fact that the stock will be subject to repurchase at a lower rate than fair market value or cost, and the repurchase right lapses over the service-based vesting period.
+  Restricted stock awards may also be called simply **stock awards** or **stock grants**.
-  - 🚧 Clarify legalese here.
+  - 🚧 Clarify legalese while still being precise?
-  - 🚧 Call out confusion of restricted stock units vs restricted stock awards.
+- ☝️ Restricted stock awards are not the same thing as [restricted stock units](#rsus), even though they sound similar.
 - Typically, stock awards are limited to executives or very early hires, since once the value of the shares increases, the tax burden of receiving them can be too great for most people.
 Usually, instead of restricted stock, an employee will get stock options.